-Tesla boosted its solar catalog with new panels that blend into your roof with no visible hardware.
-The low-profile panels will be manufactured by Panasonic in Buffalo, New York, at Tesla’s Gigafactory 2 starting this summer, Tesla told Electrek.
-The new panels will be exclusively for Tesla’s distribution.
+It’s been a year since Tesla boosted its solar catalog with new panels that blend into your roof with no visible hardware.
+The low-profile panels have been coming out of the Panasonic factory in Buffalo, New York, at Tesla’s Gigafactory 2 since the summer of 2017.
+Now, Electrek reports, the first of these roofs have been installed, and better yet, is connected to the grid and fully functional.

-According to Tesla, the new panels will “exceed industry standards for durability and lifespan.”
+According to Tesla, these new panels “exceed industry standards for durability and lifespan.”

 Tesla’s new solar panels will achieve their sleeker, low-profile look with integrated front skirts.
 The skirts help conceal the panel mounting hardware so the whole installation does not draw attention to itself.

-Old-style solar panels with their bulky, industrial appearance and time-consuming installation technologies gave Tesla’s Solar Systems Product Design team a ripe opportunity to rewrite the rule book for roof-top solar.
+Older style solar panels with their bulky, industrial appearance and time-consuming installation technologies gave Tesla’s Solar Systems Product Design team a ripe opportunity to rewrite the rule book for rooftop solar.

 Daniel Flanigan, the team’s senior director, was a co-founder of Zep, a company SolarCity purchased before last year’s SolarCity acquisition by Tesla.
 Zep’s original team, many of whom still work with Flanigan, worked on mounting systems focused on faster, better looking, and less expensive solar panel system installations.